GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/solid/TriaxialDriver.rst

 We note that the file contains two columns for radial strain and two columns for radial stress.
 For an isotropic material, the stresses and strains along the two radial axes will usually be identical.
 We choose to output this way, however, to accommodate both anisotropic materials and true-triaxial loading conditions.
 In these cases, the stresses and strains in the radial directions could potentially differ.

 These columns can be added and subtracted to produce other quantities of interest, like mean stress or deviatoric stress.
-For example, we can plot the output of our "sand" XML to produce the following stress / strain curves:
+For example, we can plot the output produce stress / strain curves (in this case for a plastic rather than simple elastic material):

 .. figure:: TriaxialDriver.svg
    :width: 600px